 I decided to pull our other kids out of school a little early so they could come support Jaron.
 I don't know if they watched much, but I am glad they were there.
 The kids mostly ran around the bleachers or played on the grass hill.
 Grandma and Grandpa Wakley and Grandpa Goddard were all there to cheer Jaron on.

-This is Jaron running the 3rd leg of the mile relay.
-They did great and took 3rd.
 Lindsay went to this meet with a perfectly good pair of pants and underwear!
 It was funny and embarrassing walking out of the stadium to our car with a huge hole in her pants!
 At Mountain View High School they have some large painted cement letters on the grassy hill.
 The kids thought it would make a great slide, but since it was just painted cement, Natalie and Lindsay's pants will never be the same again.

 Besides running around and sliding down giant cement letters, the kids ate a ton of snacks!
 They always think they are starving.
 This is Lindsay's adorable face after dirt and many snacks